Identifying the Free Boundary of a Stochastic, Irreversible Investment Problem via the Bank-El Karoui Representation Theorem: Introduction

 Notice that when $T=+\infty$ we are able to find the explicit form of the free boundary which we show to coincide with that obtained in \cite{Pham} by H. Pham via a viscosity solution approach.

 The paper is organized as follows.
 In Section \ref{firmproblem} we introduce the optimal investment problem, whereas in Section \ref{FOCoptimality} we derive the first order conditions for optimality.
 In Section \ref{findingoptimalcapacity} we find the optimal production capacity.
-In Section \ref{FiniteHor}, under Markovian assumptions, we show that $l^{*}(t)$ is deterministic and coincides with $\hat{y}(t)$.
+In Section \ref{FiniteHor}, under restrictions on the coefficients of the controlled diffusion, we show that $l^{*}(t)$ is deterministic and coincides with $\hat{y}(t)$.
 Section \ref{CDinfinitehorizon} is devoted to the analysis of the Cobb-Douglas case with infinite time horizon.
 In the Appendix we recall the variational approach of Chiarolla and Haussmann \cite{Chiarolla2} and we generalize some of their results to the case of deterministic, time-dependent coefficients.
 Such results are needed in Section \ref{FiniteHor}.